tracyymaii/Go-Lexical-and-Syntax-Analyzer/README.md

 ## Description
-Write a program in Go that takes a program written in 4Point, and outputs:
+A program in Go that takes a program written in 4Point, and outputs:
 1. If the code has lexical or syntax errors, the error that was found.
 Use panic version of error handling (once an error is found report the error and stop the process).
 1. If the code is OK, depending on a command line flag the program will produce:
    1. If the flag is `-s` the program will output function calls in Scheme that is going to be called by a program in Scheme that will calculate properties of those four points.